6 Effective Ways to Build an Author Brand

 If you’re a writer, you already have a brand.
 You just need to learn how to use it in everything you’re doing: on your author website, Facebook author page, social media posts, and every material that promotes you and your book.

 The good news is that no matter what stage of your career you're in, it's never too late to start developing your authentic signature brand.
-Due perseverance and a competent approach will be the best assistants in creating and strengthening an emotional connection with your audience.
+Perseverance and a competent approach will be the best assistants in creating and strengthening an emotional connection with your audience.

-Today, we’ll dig deeper into this topic and consider the critical aspects of personal branding for writers.
+Let's dig deeper and consider the critical aspects of personal branding for writers.

 - What Is an Author Brand?